Exploring QCD matter in extreme conditions with Machine Learning: Lattice QCD

-where $\mu(\omega)$ is the mean function usually set as zeros, and $C(\omega,\omega')$ is the covariance dictated by the kernel function.
+where $\mu(\omega)$ is the mean function, usually set as zeros, and $C(\omega,\omega')$ denotes the covariance dictated by the kernel function.
 Ref.~\cite{Horak:2021syv} used the radial basis function (RBF) kernel.
-Actually, it's proved that GP is equivalent to infinite wide neural network.
-In this sense, the spectral representation in Ref.~\cite{Horak:2021syv} somehow is limiting push for the one in Ref.~\cite{Zhou:2021bvw} since the RBF activation usage.
-One distinctive point is that Ref.~\cite{Horak:2021syv} plug such GP represented spectral priors into the Bayesian framework to construct the likelihood of the ghost and gluon spectral.
-The corresponding reconstruction of the spectral function for ghost and gluons shows similar peak structure as to fRG reconstruction of the Yang--Mills propagator.
+Actually, it has been proven that a GP is equivalent to an infinitely wide neural network.
+In this sense, the spectral representation in Ref.~\cite{Horak:2021syv} provides a nuanced expansion upon the one in Ref.~\cite{Zhou:2021bvw} since the utilization of the RBF activation.A distinctive facet of Ref.~\cite{Horak:2021syv}is the integration of GP-represented spectral priors within the Bayesian framework to construct the likelihood of the ghost and gluon spectral.
+The corresponding reconstruction of the spectral function for ghosts and gluons shows a similar peak structure as to the fRG reconstruction of the Yang-Mills propagator, highlighting a convergence in understanding across different methodological approaches.

-In Refs.~\cite{Wang:2021jou,Wang:2021cqw, Shi:2022yqw} a different approach based upon automatic differentiation and general deep neural network representation [$\rho(\omega)=NN(\omega)$] has been devised (see Fig.~\ref{fig:5:inverse:ad} for the flow chart), which belongs to unsupervised category as well thus avoided the over-fitting issue and does not rely on training data preparation in advance.
-Since its general tackling of inverse problem as a strategy, we summarized them in Sec.~\ref{sec:5:inverse}, refer there for more technical details and explanations on the corresponding results.
+In Refs.~\cite{Wang:2021jou,Wang:2021cqw, Shi:2022yqw} a novel approach pivoted on automatic differentiation and a general deep neural network representation [$\rho(\omega)=NN(\omega)$] has been devised (refer to Fig.~\ref{fig:5:inverse:ad} for the flow chart), categorizing it within the unsupervised learning domain as well, thus circumventing the over-fitting issue and negating the necessity for training data preparation in advance.
+Given its general strategy towards addressing inverse problems, we summarized them in Sec.~\ref{sec:5:inverse}, refer there for an elaborated discourse on the technical intricacies and insights garnered from the corresponding results.